 To draw an Ensō, one must free one's mind of thoughts, then _let one's body take control, and allow it to create a circle— momentous, signifying the phenomenon of life itself instead of a conscious intention.

-CyberEnsō can be considered a mean to do so.
-One have to free one's mind of thought and CyberEnsō takes that thought as the input.
-Then, it hashes it, which is a destructive process, adds some randomness with it and produces a unique circle.
+CyberEnsō can be considered a means to do so.
+One has to free one's mind of thought and CyberEnsō takes that thought as the input.
+Then, it hashes it, which is a destructive process, adds some randomness to it and produces a unique circle.
 The computer here is just like a calligraphy brush.
 With the hashing and randomness, a body in mu-shin state has as much control over it as it has on a brush.

 The practice of drawing Ensō is a part of Hitsuzendō or the 'Way of Zen through brush'.
 Art arose from mu-shin cannot be interpreted by its content alone. ↩︎